Introduction to Rover¶

 While it is is possible to build a vehicle with Rover from scratch we highly recommend starting from an existing RC vehicle (this comes with a frame, escs and power supply).
 You will need to add the autopilot, GPS, and possibly some other hardware.
 Most importantly you will need to obtain an RC Transmitter that has spare channels needed for autopilot mode control and learning.

-Developers creating robot vision applications should consider using a separate Companion Computer, or a Linux based autopilot board (e.g. NAVIO+ or Erle-Brain) which is capable of running both Rover and the image processing code.
+Developers creating robot vision applications should consider a Linux based autopilot board (e.g. Emlid Edge) or adding a separate Companion Computer.

-You will need at least four female-to-female servo extension cables to connect the autopilot to your RC receiver (choose length to suit)
+You will need servo extension cable to connect the autopilot to your RC receiver (choose length to suit)

 4+ channel RC transmitter and receiver¶